 Any vacancies are open until filled.
 Qualified applicants are encouraged to apply at any time and to maintain update materials on a regular basis.
 When positions become open, our search teams review qualified applicant materials and communicate with candidates as appropriate/needed.

 * Your K-12 Certification (Elementary, Mid-level, and/or Secondary)

 * Your focus area (e.g. Social Studies, Language Arts, Math, Science, ESOL, SPED), and

 * Your specific field instruction area(s) of interest (Secondary, Elementary, SPED, and/or ESOL), and

 3) one (1) letter of reference

-4) two (2) other references who could provide a recommendation upon request
+4) Contact information for two (2) other references who could provide a recommendation upon request

 As a collaborative, scholarly and professional community, the University of Washington Bothell School of Educational Studies exists to develop and support educators who have the commitments and capabilities to promote the learning of all students in diverse contexts.
 We support interdisciplinary scholarship that explores the multifaceted dimensions of learning and schooling.
 We give particular focus to (a) the purposes of education in a social and political democracy, (b) the responsibility of universities to collaborate with community partners, and (c) the critical role of professional educators in supporting equity in learning.